 ‘Roughly 2.8 million people in England currently use e-cigarettes.’

-The full paper and further peer review commentary can be found here.
+The full paper and further peer review commentary can be found by reading the Association between electronic cigarette use and changes in quit attempts.

 Vaping and Respiratory Function